ericreeves/ericreeves.github.io/source/_posts/2013-05-02-ci-and-team-chef-workflow-using-berkshelf.markdown

 * [GangnamStyle] - Bryan Berry's great blog post about the the application/wrapper cookbook pattern.
 * [FoodFightShow] - If you use Chef, you should listen to this show.
 Because of reasons.

+This post isn't near finished, and the blog hasn't been publicized yet.
+If you found this, you are some kind of Internet wizard.

 *Berkshelf FTW!*

   [Berkshelf]: http://berkshelf.com/